grmat/play-with/README.md

 *play-with* was originally intended to use [mpv] via the [youtube-dl] hook for a long list of [supported sites].
 However, it will also work with other media players with [M3U] support, e.g. VLC, for direct media URLs.

+If you want to use youtube-dl+mpv on Windows, install a recent mpv build and place the youtube-dl.exe inside the mpv folder as described [on this page][mpv-win].

 ## About

 There have been addons on [AMO] prior to the release of *play-with*, but they depend on [native-messaging].
 This WebExtension is designed to work on its own, without the need to install native messaging software on the host.